coq/coq/doc/sphinx/proof-engine/tactics.rst

       :g:`A->B` and :g:`B` does not start with a product) does the same as giving the sequence ``cut B. 2:apply H.`` where ``cut`` is described below.

-      .. warn:: When @term contains more than one non dependent product the tactic lapply only takes into account the first product.
-         :undocumented:

 .. example::

    Assume we have a transitive relation ``R`` on ``nat``: